Daniel-Mietchen/events/Force-2017-discovery-tools.md

 * shareability of the results of the discovery process
 * annotation/comments
 * collaborative features
+* other

-Record your answers in [tool tbd]
+Record your answers here: https://is.gd/force2017

 #### 13:15 - 13:30 Open discovery workflow

-**Voting and discussion:** What are the most important next steps to realize an open discovery workflow?
-Tools/details tbd
+**Exercise:** Describe an open discovery scenario (a model workflow) for a typical discovery task, e.g.:
+* Getting an overview of a field
+* Collecting a body of evidence for a certain question
+* Keeping an overview of a field
+* ...

+Record the scenario here: https://is.gd/force2017

 # URL to existing project